 Right on both counts.
 But two things have changed.
 Social media has made it almost inevitable that these murders will go viral within minutes, complete with video.
 And we’re living in a much more symbol-sensitive age.
 The killing of a black teenager means something it didn’t mean before.

 But on second thought I take it all back.
 The one thing I promised myself I’d never become is just another Laocoon like my colleagues.
-Their end-of-civilization-as-we-know motif is anthropogenic global warming, and I mock them mercilessly for it.
+Their end-of-civilization-as-we-know-it motif is anthropogenic global warming, and I mock them mercilessly for it.
 Surely I deserve no better.